Emalsha/My-first-wordpress-theme/README.md

-# wanabima
+# First wordpress theme
-Wanabima wordpress theme
+ This is my first wordpress theme created using twentyseventeen template as a guide.